Colorado Springs Divorce Attorney

 At the Law Office of Greg Quimby, P.C., our goal is to learn about your situation and help you decide on the approach that makes the most sense for you.
 While we strongly encourage negotiation and working collaboratively, we do not believe in giving up on what is important to you just to save time.

-How Much Does a Divorce Cost in Colorado?
+How Much is a Divorce in Colorado Springs?

 The other major question that people have when beginning the divorce process is about how much it will cost to finalize the divorce.
 Again, this depends on your situation.
 Our office charges a $3,000 initial retainer.
 There are usually additional fees that bring the costs to between $5,000 and $10,000.